 Financial and digital risks were the first and second most concerning macro risks among mid-sized companies for the fourth year in a row, while concern for all macro risks fell significantly since 2022.
 Natural disaster and climate change risk continued to rank at or near the bottom of concerns.

 When analyzing the specific risks, or micro risks, within the macro concerns, the most concerning micro risks tended to reflect cyber and economic trends.
-Concern about changes in regulations that would impact business eased in 2022, but remained a top issue, ranking second alongside fraud/theft.
-Concern about a recession also ranked high and increased slightly from 2021.
+Unease about changes in regulations that would impact businesses and fear about losing a critical supplier/subcontractor fell off the list of top concerns, while breach of privacy grew to a top concern for the first time.

-Companies expressed the need for customized advice and insurance products to mitigate risks.
+Companies once again expressed the need for customized advice and insurance products to mitigate risks.

 Download the full 2023 report for a detailed exploration of the macro and micro risks that concern mid-sized company leaders along with their top risk management needs.
 The 2022, 2021 and 2020 reports are also available.